amigazen/libnix-amiga/README.md

 ### What changes have been made in libnix-amiga 3.1?

 The only changes made to date are to the build system.
-The earlier libnix versions , while Diego Casorran's libnix 3.0 was incomplete, with no indication of exactly which .
-Therefore none of the makefiles .
-Additionally, the makefiles , and still partly relied on a very old configure based system which simply does not work.
+The earlier libnix versions relied on a very early implementation of common Unix install and configure scripts, while Diego Casorran's libnix 3.0 was an incomplete set of patches that do not build correctly when merged with the 2.0 release.

+The Makefiles have been completely rewritten and simplified for ease of future maintenance, reducing dependency on GNU tools, making build contents explicit rather than dynamically generated.
+In short, the original build scripts were too clever for their own good, getting in the way of simple maintainability.

 ### Which is better ixemul.library or libnix?